Energy-time entanglement, Elements of Reality, and Local Realism: Modified setups

 Another approach to reach a violation of local realism from the quantum-mechanical predictions is to modify the setup.
 A number of alternatives exist, and we will here briefly go through three of these alternatives.

-The first was proposed by Strekalov \emph{et al} in 1996 \cite{Strekalov96} (see Fig.~\ref{fig:6}).
+The first modified setup was proposed by \citeauthor{Strekalov96} in 1996~\cite{Strekalov96} (see~figure\nobreakspace \ref {fig:pol-ent}).
 This setup uses a polarization-entangled source and three polarizing beamsplitters at each site.
 The interference occurs at the third and last polarizing beamsplitter.
-In this setup, the path taken \emph{is} an EPR element of reality because a polarization measurement (in place of one interferometer) can be used to remotely predict which path the remote photon is going to travel through.
-But this is not needed; because of the polarization entanglement, the photon pairs are either jointly delayed or not, so that every pair gives coincident detections.
-There is no postselection, and we can in fact use Theorem~1 (modulo other experimental problems).
-This is good, because the experimental realization proposed in \cite{Strekalov96} does not use separate paths, but instead uses a single birefringent optical element at each site to implement the whole unbalanced interferometer, so an argument based on a realist path cannot be used.
+In this setup, the path taken \emph{is} an EPR element of reality because a polarization measurement (in place of one analysis station) can be used to remotely predict which path the remote photon is going to travel through.
+But this is not needed; because of the polarization entanglement the photon pairs always end up in the same timeslot, giving coincident detection.
+There is no postselection, and we can in fact use Theorem\nobreakspace \ref {thm:localrealism} (modulo other experimental problems).
+This is good, because the experimental realization proposed in~\cite{Strekalov96} does not use separate paths, but instead uses a single birefringent optical element at each site to implement the whole analysis station, so an argument based on a realist path cannot be used.
 But as we have seen, local realism can be violated in this setup even when the paths coincide.

-The second alternative uses a source proposed in Brendel \emph{et al} in 1999 \cite{Brendel99} and switched mirrors in place of the first beamsplitters \cite{Tittel99}.
+The second alternative, sometimes called \enquote{time-bin entanglement}, uses a source proposed in \citeauthor{Brendel99} in 1999~\cite{Brendel99} and switched mirrors in place of the first beamsplitters~\cite{Tittel99}.
 The source uses a pulsed pump, an unbalanced interferometer, and a nonlinear device that creates photon pairs.
-The active mirrors are pushed in and pulled out of the photon path in sync with the source (see Fig.~\ref{fig:7}).
-In this setup, the path taken is also an EPR element of reality, because a measurement of the time of emission (in place of one interferometer) can be used to remotely predict which path the remote photon is going to travel through.
-Again, this is not needed; because of the synchronization of the mirror positions, the photon pairs are either jointly delayed or not, and every pair gives coincident detections.
-There is no postselection, and Theorem~1 (modulo other experimental problems) can be used to rule out local realist models.
+The active mirrors are pushed in and pulled out of the photon path in sync with the source (see figure\nobreakspace \ref {fig:controlled-mirrors}).
+In this setup, the path taken is also an EPR element of reality, because a measurement of the time of emission (in place of one analysis station) can be used to remotely predict which path the remote photon is going to travel through.
+Again, this is not needed; because of the synchronization of the mirror positions the photon pair is detected in the same timeslot and every pair gives coincident detections.
+There is no postselection, and Theorem\nobreakspace \ref {thm:localrealism} (modulo other experimental problems) can be used to rule out local realist models.